What does contextualization in missions mean?

 In Madrid, Spain, I attended a gypsy church service.
 The room was full of people.
 Chairs of various types generally formed circular rows.
 No one ever stood.
 Not the music leader.
 Not the preacher.
 No one.
 The informality made it feel like a gathering in someone's living room (or perhaps a gypsy encampment).

 In a Haitian mountain church, it was well past the announced starting time.
 The 15 of us present began singing.
-Other people began trickling in and, eventually, there were 175 present.
+Other people began trickling in, and eventually, there were 175 present.
 That was different from the U.S. If we Americans thought that many people were coming, we would wait until most of them were there.

 In Florence, Italy, we were halfway through a Sunday morning service when a church member arrived.
 I watched him go around kissing everyone on both cheeks.
 In the U.S., that would have been disruptive.
 In Italy, it was not.